 HTTPS connection attempts from Facebook?

-> If you're on a network with DHCP (most residential connections),
+If you're on a network with DHCP (most residential connections), it's

-> it's possible someone else wrote an app that points to a DNS
+possible someone else wrote an app that points to a DNS name that points

 More information about the gnhlug-discuss